Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

     - Non-intuitive key focus events of Tizen.NUI have been deprecated.
     - IsLooping method has been added to MediaFileSource class.
     - New construct has been added to MediaPacket class.
-    - Encoder/Decoder for Jpeg XL image have been added to Tizen.Multimedia.Util.
+    - Encoder/Decoder for JPEG XL image has been added to Tizen.Multimedia.Util.
     - VideoFrameRate and BundlePolicy have been added to Tizen.Multimedia.Remoting.
     - Route table method has been added to Tizen.Network.Connection.
     - Tizen.MachineLearning.Train has been added.